 Navigational Searches: In these searches, a searcher submits a phrase or combination of words that are expected to find in documents on the Web.
 A straightforward, reasonable interpretation of these words is not asked for in terms of denoting a concept.
 The searcher is using a search engine as a navigational tool to try to find a particular intended document.
 This is the goal of most SEO, and the authors of this paper tell us, “We are not interested in this class of searches.”

 Research Searches: a searcher provides the search engine with a phrase intended to denote an object about which the user is trying to gather/research information.
-The searcher doesn’t have a particular document in mind, and doesn’t even guess at the existence of one.
+The searcher doesn’t have a particular document in mind and doesn’t even guess at the existence of one.
 The searcher is hoping that some documents that provide such answers may exist and will give him/her the information s/he is trying to find.
 These are the class of searches the authors tell us they are interested in when they use the phrase “Semantic Search.”

 Google seems to be evolving towards becoming a search engine that can be useful in helping people with both types of queries.

-Here are other elements that the paper tells us about that can help us distinguish between the Semantic Web and the HTML Web.
+Here are other elements that the paper tells us that can help us distinguish between the Semantic Web and the HTML Web.

 Documents vs Real World Objects: – When we think about the HTML web, we think of a web filled with web pages, with pictures, with videos, and other documents that a web crawler such as Googlebot might crawl, and use things such as links between them, and the relevance of words that appear upon them or with them or pointing to them (in anchor text) to rank in search results, and to help us find them.

 Unlike the HTML Web, The Semantic Web isn’t a Web of documents, but instead a “Web of relations between resources denoting real world objects, i.e., objects such as people, places and events.”
 When something happens to one of these real world entities, the information about them on the Semantic Web should change.
+The paper contains a picture of what looks like an early knowledge panel, which was interesting to see:

-Human vs Machine Readable Information: – The important point about the Semantic Web is that it contains rich machine readable information about resources.
-While most of the HTML on a web page tells visitors how the page should be displayed on a browser, most of the data on that page is almost all machine understandable.
+Human vs Machine Readable Information: – The important point about the Semantic Web is that it contains rich machine-readable information about resources.
+While most of the HTML on a web page tells visitors how the page should be displayed on a browser, most of the data on that page is almost all machine-understandable.

 Relation between the HTML & Semantic Web: – The document tells us that the Semantic Web is an extension of the current Web, and that “there is a rich set of links from the nodes in the Semantic Web to HTML documents.”
 The HTML Web and the Semantic Web are supposed to be connected together and they help one another by connecting the two.